SSC – CHSL

 When will the Examination be held?

-Tier – I Examination will be held on any day between 12.04.2021 to 27.04.2021.
+Tier – I Examination will be held on any day between April 2022-May 2022.
 Exact date of examination will be notified to the candidate by the Commission (Staff Selection Commission)

 Tier – II Examination date shall be notified later.